symfony/symfony-docs/book/routing.rst

 ------------------------------------

 All routes are loaded via a single configuration file - usually ``app/config/routing.yml`` (see `Creating Routes`_ above).
-Commonly, however, you'll want to load routes from other places, like a routing file that lives inside a bundle.
-This can be done by "importing" that file:
+However, if you use routing annotations, you'll need to point the router to the controllers with the annotations.
+This can be done by "importing" directories into the routing
+configuration:

 .. configuration-block::